gohugoio/hugo/content/templates/shortcode-templates.md

 #### `.Params`

-The `.Params` variable in shortcodes contains a list of the shortcode's parameters for more complicated use cases.
+The `.Params` variable in shortcodes contains the list parameters passed to shortcode for more complicated use cases.
+You can also access higher-scoped parameters with the following logic:

+`$.Params`
+: these are the parameters passed directly into the shortcode declaration (e.g., a YouTube video ID)

+`$.Page.Params`
+: refers to the page's params; the "page" in this case refers to the content file in which the shortcode is declared (e.g., a `shortcode_color` field in a content's front matter).

+`$.Page.Site.Params`
+: refers to global variables as defined in your [site's configuration file][config]

 #### `.IsNameParams`